Bartlesville Radio » News » Bartlesville Board of Education Special Meeting Featured Draft of the 2021 Bond Issue

 - $500,000 for site needs/safety and print shop

 There were only a handful of questions from the audience, which mostly pertained to the location of the propsed new Vo-Ag Center.
-One person asked if BPS would consider purchasing any new electric vehicle buses to which Supt Chuck McCauley said that they would consider it on the next bond issue.
+One person asked if BPS would consider purchasing any new electric vehicle buses to which Supt.
+Chuck McCauley said that they would consider it on the next bond issue.

-Bartlesville city coucilor Paul Stuart asked the board why they use the process of getting the bond monies through the Bartlesville Community Fund in th eform of a loan instead of waiting for the bond monies to be released therefore missing out on some money to go to the classrooms.
-Board presidet Scott Bilger explained the expediency in gettng the funds and plus the low rates makes the process worth it.
+Bartlesville city coucilor Paul Stuart asked the board why they use the process of getting the bond monies through another party in the form of a loan instead of waiting for the bond monies to be released directly therefore paying some interest and missing out on that money going to the classrooms.
+Board president Scott Bilger explained the that the expediency in gettng the funds and the low rates makes the process work best for what needs to be done.

 Facilities: Vocational Agriculture